More coronavirus cases in Libya as fighting rages

 The United Nations has urged warring parties to stop fighting so the overstretched health system can prepare.
 Cycles of conflict have destroyed much of Libya’s infrastructure and a financial crisis has stopped salaries to many medics.

-The current phase of warfare began last year when Haftar’s LNA began an offensive to capture Tripoli, seat of the GNA which is recognised by the United Nations.
+The current phase of warfare began last year when Haftar’s LNA began an offensive to capture Tripoli, seat of the GNA which is recognized by the United Nations.

 The conflict escalated last week when pro-GNA fighters mounted assaults on several fronts with clashes, bombardment and air strikes.
 The LNA had earlier been shelling Tripoli.